nickbrandt/gitlab-ui/doc/contributing/visual_testing.md

 We use the [storyshots](https://github.com/storybookjs/storybook/tree/master/addons/storyshots) addon to generate and compare image snapshots based on [storybook](https://github.com/storybookjs/storybook) stories.
-Occasionally, component or dependency updates can create visual differences which can cause the pipeline to fail on master because of the failing `visual` job.
+Occasionally, component or dependency updates can create visual differences which can cause the pipeline to fail on `main` because of the failing `visual` job.

 Before proceeding make sure that the updated image snapshots: